 4. On each beta tester’s device, download the beta app from a beta test URL.

 5. Test item offering and purchase:

-Typically, some beta testers are non-licensed and some are licensed.
+Typically, some testers are non-licensed and some are licensed.

-- Non-licensed beta testers can get purchased items and are charged.
+- Non-licensed testers can get purchased items and are charged.

 Registered item periods apply to subscription items.

-- Licensed beta testers can get purchased items and are not charged.
+- Licensed testers can get purchased items and are not charged.